Louisiana Paralegal Career and Salary Guide

 Our Louisiana paralegal career guide is your starting point for becoming a paralegal or legal assistant.
-This guide is designed to answer your questions about how to become a paralegal in Louisiana with paralegal salary information, job outlook, career resources, and more.
+Louisiana has no state-wide requirements to become a paralegal.
+However, obtaining a degree or certificate in paralegal studies and/or becoming a certified paralegal or legal assistant can increase job opportunities and expand your hiring potential.
+This guide is designed to answer your questions about how to become a paralegal in Louisiana with paralegal outlook and salary information, career resources, and more.
 Begin researching your paralegal career with the easy-to-use directory below.

 - Paralegal Certification